tonyewong/CSCI2824-Discrete-Structures_depr/resources/syllabus.md

 	* ability (or willingness to learn) to program in Python 3

 * **Office Hours**:
-	* Chris: MWF 11am-12pm in ECOT 731 or by appointment
+	* Tony: M/Th/F 10-11 am in ECOT 623, or by appointment
-	* Tony: WTh 12:30-2pm in ECOT 623 or by appointment
+	* Alex: TBA
 	* CAs: TBA
 	* Graders: TBA